-We spoke with Vytautas Landsbergis on November 28, 2018 in Vilnius, for the conclusive chapter "The Absolute Truth" of the documentary "Three".
+We spoke with Vytautas Landsbergis on November 28th, 2018 in Vilnius, for the final chapter “The Absolute Truth” of the documentary “Three”.
 This interview was video recorded.
-The text originally appeared in Lithuanian language on the blog "Maratono laukas" on March 2nd, 2019.
+The text initially appeared in Lithuanian language on the blog “Maratono laukas” on March 2nd, 2019.

 The truth is, you are asking me this in a very abstract way.
-So, to think about the truth in general to me is a bit of an empty thing, or some kind of theoretical, scholastic, philosophical-theoretical matter that may be applicable to reality, but it does not come from our reality problems.
+So, to think about the truth in general to me is a bit of an empty thing or some theoretical, scholastic, philosophical-theoretical matter that may apply to reality, but it does not come from our real problems.

 - I will read one verse of yours, which, it seems to me, can be suitable here:

 - When a man will stop prevailed —

 - All the beetles will remain

 Here, after all, is there some truth in this?

 Well, it’s a high hope that beetles will stay after us.
 [Laughs]

 There are such simple-minded people on this planet, not philosophers kind, but thinking about life kind.
 They have concluded that we are not a planet of people — Earth is the planet of insects, beetles because there are many more of them.
 They make up the bulk of life, somehow biologically inhabiting, and the man is a casual and possibly temporary accessory, which itself already promises to self-destruction, but beetles will remain eventually.
 I would think, man, will not be able to make a planet Earth completely uninhabited like Mars.

 Such mockery exists in those ranks you read.
 “When a man will stop prevailed” — he disappears, humanity diminishes, man becomes more and more “human-less” no matter how outrageous and snug he can be, and the whole limit of his powers is self-destruction.
 I think it will not destroy a planet with all beetles — hence my optimism.